I’ve been thinking about this a lot lately. How much I loved school. How much I miss it. What I’d do differently if I were to do it again.

 I’d love to spend lunchtime gossiping, and having fun with my friends.
 But now?
 If I sit down for my lunch and don’t think about work then some kind of miracle has occurred.
 We talk about work at lunch.
 We think about what we have to do after lunch.
 Everything is work.
 Sure, we all want to become sort of recognized experts in our field and we gossip at our desks but it never feels careless and fancy-free.
 If you say something weird in a professional environment, it reflects badly on you.
 In school?
 It’s forgotten within 5 minutes.

 I’d love to have the freedom to make mistakes, and have the time to correct them.
 Now?
 If I make a mistake it seems like the whole ship will sink within 5 minutes.
 The mistake reflects badly on everyone else.
-Then they look at you for answers in this time of mergers and acquisitions.
 There isn’t time to sit down and learn something new because everything needs doing now.

 So, the only good thing now I can buy a Macbook.
 I’m a big fan of Apple and believe I always will be, however, I do believe their products are extremely overpriced.
 You could get a decent, stable, Windows laptop for $400, whereas the cheapest MacBook is around $800.
 I suppose you do pay for quality, though.
 My Acer laptop broke within a few months, but I’m sure a MacBook would live for a lot longer than that.